 When to do it?

-The best time to drive the Road to Hana is on a weekend; we did it on a Sunday and saw very little traffic.
-It is important to remember that the Road to Hana is a road used by the locals who live and work in the area, so always make sure to pull over and let them pass when possible.
+The best time to drive the Road to Hana is on a weekend.
+We did it on a Sunday and saw very little traffic.
+It’s important to remember that the Road to Hana is used by locals who live and work in the area.
+To keep their traffic fluid, always make sure to pull over and let them pass when possible.
 Hiring a tour guide is a great way to help reduce traffic along Hana Highway.

 We drove the Road to Hana on a Sunday, starting around 6:15am, which helped us tremendously to avoid traffic.
-It was raining pretty hard as we began to make our way down the back road to Hana, and we only saw 2 other vehicles between Wailuku and the Kīpahulu District!
+It was raining pretty hard as we began to make our way down the back road to Hana.
+We only saw 2 other vehicles between Wailuku and the Kīpahulu District!
 Make sure to start no later than 7am if you want to avoid traffic.

 How long does it take?

 Driving the Road to Hana takes all day if you stop often – as you should.
 We were able to complete the Road to Hana in about 12 hours and never got stuck in traffic, even in the afternoon as more visitors were heading back from Hana.
-We made it back for dinner and stopped at the Food Truck Park near the Kahului airport on our way back to Wailuku.
+We stopped for dinner at the Food Truck Park in Kahului on our way back to Wailuku.
 Click here to read more about the Food Truck Park and all the delicious Hawaiian foods you shouldn’t miss!

 Should you drive the loop or to Hana and back?

-If you’ve done any research on the drive to Hana, then you must know there are two ways to get to Hana: out and back or do the loop.
+If you’ve done any research on the drive to Hana, you know there are two ways to get to Hana: out and back or drive the loop.
 Driving the loop is usually not allowed by most rental car contracts.
 The unpaved and unmaintained roads on the backside of Hana can cause damage to the vehicle.

 Driving to Hana and back is by far the most popular option and the one I recommend if you do not drive on unpaved roads often.
-For this reason, I have sorted the 10 best stops on the Road to Hana in the order in which you will visit them if you drive to Hana and back.
+For this reason, I have sorted the 10 best stops on the Road to Hana in the order you’ll visit them if you drive to Hana and back.